-I am a Research Officer at the National Research Council of Canada (NRC) and an Adjunct Professor in the School of Psychology at the University of Ottawa.
-Before becoming a Research Officer, I was a Research Associate (postdoctoral fellow equivalent) at NRC and completed my PhD at the University of Ottawa.
+I am a Postdoctoral Fellow at the National Research Council of Canada (NRC), where I have conducted research for over five years, and an Adjunct Professor in the School of Psychology at the University of Ottawa.

 Outside the lab I participate in the Canadian Sleep Research Consortium, where I advocate and support initiatives to help educate Canadians on the importance of the timing of light for sleep and health.